How to Fix ERR SSL SERVER CERT BAD FORMAT Error?

 Internet Options

-Step 6: Now, you can view the same screen as mentioned in Fix #2.
-In the internet properties, add the URL and the error will be removed.
+Step 6: You can now view the same screen as in Fix #2.
+In the internet properties, add the URL, and the error will be removed.

 In addition to these primary fixtures, there are also some secondary solutions to SSL errors, such as: